Editor's Note: This post was originally published in 2016 and has been updated.

 Sinek says, “Any person or organization can explain what they do; some can explain how they are different or better; but very few can clearly articulate why.
 WHY is not about money or profit – those are results.
 WHY is the thing that inspires us and inspires those around us.”

-OK ...
-I admit this is a shameless plug for the book that I wrote in 2015, but I think that you will really enjoy it.
+OK...
+I admit this is a shameless plug for the book that I wrote, but I think that you will really enjoy it.
 When applied, the principles and strategies in this book will help you generate more qualified leads for your sales team while also developing a new stream of revenue for your business.